GSA/digitalgov.gov/content/posts/2014-10-17-secrets-to-dynamite-public-sector-analytics-program.md

 ---
-url: /2014/10/17/secrets-to-dynamite-public-sector-analytics-program/
 date: 2014-10-17 10:00:37 -0400
 title: Secrets to a Dynamite Public Sector Analytics Program
 summary: ' Uncovering meaningful analytics from months or years of Web metrics is daunting, at best.
 So how do you make great Web improvements using metrics?
-Whether you&rsquo;re just getting started in Web analytics or you want to take your program to the next level, you should focus on accurate'
+Whether you&rsquo;re just getting started in Web analytics or you want to take your program to the next level, you should focus on'
 authors:
   - hannah-gladfelter-rubin
 categories:
   - Metrics
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - analytics